ElMexicano28/Scounting-2023/docs/config.md

 The radius of the circle displayed on each selected point, in pixels.

-`selectColor`: string
+`selectColor`: color

 The color of the circle displayed on each selected point.
-Any CSS color value (hex, RGB, color name) may be used.

 #### Radio